kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

   snapshots](#duplicated-snapshots-of-container-images) issue as it's possible that a pod uses a unique ID mapping each time it's scheduled.
 The different runtimes will have to use solutions like `metacopy` option of overlayfs or new kernel features to overcome it.
-It's also likely that the garbage collection algorithm has to be changed as image snapshots shold be deleted as soon as the container finihes.
+It's also likely that the kubelet image garbage collection algorithm has to be changed as image snapshots shold be deleted as soon as the container finihes.
 - **ID Mappings Allocation Algorithm**